 We’ll show you how to create advanced reports in Lightspeed Restaurant so you can help your staff be the best at what they do.
 So, let’s get started!

-Step 1: Create a new report
+Step 1: Create a new employee performance report

 Open the Lightspeed Restaurant Manager, head over to Reports, and then all the way down to Advanced Reports.
 Tap Create New Report, the green button at the top right corner of your screen.